Jorge-Ortiz-Mata/Project-10-Supermarket/README.md

 - +52 (444) 576 3034.

 ## Description:
-        In this project we buy or sell books.
-There are different opitions where you can access and define what do you wish to do.
-You can add books to the book store's database and buy too.
+        In this project you will be able to buy or sell products.
+In this supermarket store, you will find products related to electronics and food.
+Besides, if you are a supermarket owner, you can create and add others owners to the system, add products to the store, store buyer's information in the supermarket database and more.

         Take a look to this project.
 All the information and files are in this repository.